danieljordan1900/FANBOOK-TFDMM-01/01 Prologo - El dia antes de mañana (en).md

 “Uhmm…” Spike pondered, adopting a thoughtful pose, though he was actually prepared for the question.
 “Maybe they aren’t very popular at home, and by locking them up, we did their people a favor.”

-“Do you really believe that?”
+"Do you really think so, Spike..."
 Twilight replied without turning toward her assistant.
 “I remember my first encounter with Danu and his companions well.
 They didn’t seem like reckless tyrants, but rather conservative individuals, overly committed to their cause…”

 Twilight closed her eyes, reflecting.
 Maybe she was giving them too much credit, but many of Danu’s words made her think she had only seen one side of her opponent.
 The fact that he had initiated the conversation during their first encounter only reinforced that idea.